Overview of Codeine Abuse

 - Joining Narcotics Anonymous.

-- Participating in other twelve-step groups, or non-twelve-step recovery programs such as SMART Recovery.
+- Participating in other 12-Step groups, or non-12-Step recovery programs such as SMART Recovery.

 - Seeking therapy from an addiction specialist or psychotherapist.